 Single Thread — New Farm-to-Table Restaurant in Healdsburg

-Don’t know whether you’ve been in Healdsburg Wine Country lately, but the buzz in town is all about Single Thread Restaurant— a whole new approach to fine dining.
+Don’t know whether you’ve been in Healdsburg Wine Country lately, but the buzz in town is all about Single Thread Restaurant— a whole new approach to farm-to-table restaurants.
 I haven’t been there yet, but it is definitely on my 2017 must-do list.

 It just opened at the end of 2016 after a lot of fanfare about how great it was going to be.
 It seems to be living up to expectations.
 Single Thread isn’t just well-prepared food — it’s a sensory experience.
 The eleven-course tasting menu extends over hours, immersing guests in each morsel, each moment.
 Andrew Dalton in Eater San Francisco called the food “culinary bliss.”

 Owned and run by husband and wife team, Katina and Kyle Connaughton, the concept behind Single Thread has been building over time.
 Kyle’s credentials run from SoCal to New York to Japan to England, where he was head chef of research and development at Fat Duck, a Michelin three-starred restaurant.
 During his time there, Restaurant magazine named Fat Duck the “best restaurant in the world.“ He developed a signature multi-sensory cuisine for their menu.
 A culinary scientist and foodie extraordinaire, Kyle is also an award-winning author of several cookbooks.